 He says these savings can make a big difference in how much you pay and give you room to raise your deposit.

 Keep one credit card for emergencies only (the one with the lowest interest rate) and stop buying anything on “budget” terms, or layby, or hire purchase.
 In addition to boosting your savings, this will also improve your credit profile and your chances of being approved for a home loan.”

-3. Manage your discretionary purchases – Telco services such as data and airtime is a big spend for most people.
+3. Manage your discretionary purchases – Telco services, such as data and airtime, are a big spend for most people.
 Most telco providers do however offer special deals and it’s important to take full advantage of these in order to generate some savings.

 4. Downscale temporarily by giving up luxuries and convenience – Another consideration would be for you to downscale your lifestyle i.e. moving to a smaller rental unit for two years for you to pay less rent.

 It’s only temporary, and when you leave the smaller place, it will be to move into your own home, which could be considered a worthwhile sacrifice.
 You’ll find that giving up the ‘little luxuries’ for a while can make a really big difference to the time it will take to accumulate a deposit.

 Take a break from any expensive subscription for a few months - for example, your digital or entertainment subscriptions.
 Take up running instead of a gym subscription, or stick to home-cooked meals instead of eating out or buying takeaways, and you’ll be stunned how much extra you’ll be able to save towards your deposit.

 5. Save all extras and use your loyalty programmes effectively – Put all your bonuses, tax returns, gifts, or commission into your savings account.
 In addition, free rewards programmes can give great value to customers.

 Once you’re ready to put down your deposit, remember not to exceed your budget - it’s easy to fall in love with a bigger home, but remember - this is your start-up.